Polarization Signatures of Quasi-Periodic Oscillations in Simulated Tilted, Truncated Disks: Results

 \subsubsection{Spectral Components}

-To better understand the results of Figure \ref{fig:tilted_spectrum}, we can break down the observations into their spectral components as we did in Figure \ref{fig:spectral_comp_low}.
+To better understand the results of Figure \ref{fig:tilted_spectrum}, we can break down the observations into their spectral components as we did in Figures \ref{fig:spectral_comp_low} and \ref{fig:spectral_comp_high}.
 We focus, in Figure \ref{fig:spectral_comp_high_b15}, on the $\phi = 45-90^\circ$ azimuthal bin.
-We find that the disk component almost matches the corona scattering up to almost 10 keV, beyond which the corona scatter and disk \& corona components dominate, somewhat similar to Figure \ref{fig:spectral_comp_low}.
-Accordingly, these same three components control the polarization measures.
-Here, however, is where the differences from the untilted case become most apparent.
-The degree and angle of polarization show interesting variations with energy right through the sensitivity ranges of IXPE and XPoSat.
-These variations are driven mainly by changes in the corona scatter contribution, which is the component that should be most sensitive to tilt.
+We find that the spectrum is dominated by corona scatter and reflection + corona scatter at all energies, similar to Figure \ref{fig:spectral_comp_high}.
+However, unlike that case, the spectral components here extend well beyond 10 keV.
+Because of the prominence of these two components, they naturally control the polarization measures across the whole spectrum.
+The polarization degree shows similar variation with energy through the IXPE and XPoSat sensitivity ranges to our untilted simulation, while the polarization angle has shifted to a notably larger value ($\sim 110^\circ$ vs. $\sim 60^\circ$), owing to the precession of the inner disk and the greater scattering experienced by the tilted disk.